-Orthokeratology (or Vision Shaping, commonly referred to as ortho-k) is a treatment that involves the reshaping of the cornea to correct myopia (nearsightedness).
-This is achieved by wearing rigid gas permeable contact lenses overnight to shape the cornea.
+Orthokeratology (or Vision Shaping, commonly referred to as ortho-k) is a treatment that involves the use of gas-permeable contact lenses to temporarily reshape the front surface of your eye (cornea) and correct refractive errors, such as myopia (nearsightedness) hyperopia and astigmatism.

 Healthy vision (also referred to as 20/20 vision) occurs when light enters the eye through the cornea, contacts the retina and then sends a signal to the brain to tell it what is being seen.
 If your cornea is shaped irregularly, the light that contacts your retina will be refracted incorrectly.
 This is called a refractive error, which results in blurred vision.

 Vision Shaping (ortho-k) lenses are rigid gas permeable lenses that reshape the cornea while you sleep to correct a refractive error.
 In the morning, the lenses are removed.
 Since the lenses have shaped the cornea overnight, this allows light to enter the cornea and refract properly, thus giving the patient clearer vision.
 Since no treatment is required during the day, ortho-k lenses also offer a higher level of comfort when compared to regular contact lenses.

 At National Eye & Ear of Tucson, our expert optometrists are highly qualified in Orthokeratology and have experience in treating patients of all ages.
 We also stock a wide range of Ortho k lenses to treat many vision problems.

 Our continual investments in ground-breaking technology mean we are able to recommend this amazing new form of vision correction treatment with absolute confidence.
 Our patients can now choose to leave their glasses, contact lenses, and spectacles behind for-all day freedom with clear vision as a result of Orthokeratology treatment.